 If you’re interested in this popular way to support Special Olympics, download a sample letter for your IRA administrator here.

-The new Setting Every Community Up For Retirement Enhancement (SECURE) Act, just signed in December 2019, has tax, retirement, and estate planning implications for many people.
+The 2019 Setting Every Community Up For Retirement Enhancement (SECURE) Act has tax, retirement, and estate planning implications for many people.